 BECOMING A MENTOR A coordinator with at least three (3) years of experience may apply to CACJ to become a mentor.
 Please complete the CACJ Mentor Program Application for Mentors and the Mentor Program Acknowledgement form.

 A coordinator can complete the CACJ Mentor Program Application for Mentees and the Mentor Program Acknowledgement form.

-CACJ Mentor Program pairings will be announced in January 2019.
+CACJ Mentor Program application submissions will resume in Fall 2020.